 Winter is the best time to visit Tokyo.
 It is cold but you will be spending time commuting form one place to the other mainly underground or in well-heated train stations.
 All buildings are kept at a steamy temperature.
 I almost found them too hot.
 From Cat-Cafes to Owl Cafes, Ninja Restaurants to fine dining, electronic hubs to manga districts, Tokyo is vibrant and full of life.
-Here are some wonderful places to visit in Tokyo and things to do in Tokyo.
+Here are some wonderful places to visit in Tokyo.

 This time, Tokyo Station has become my second home as I am currently in residence at the luxurious Aman Tokyo, which is only a four-minute walk away.

 I have finally conquered fears of crowds and getting lost (there are about half a million people using this station daily).

 Travellers should avoid being there at rush hour.

 The 100-year-old Marunouchi side of the station has undergone extensive renovations and it is now restored to its pre-war condition (the station as most all of Tokyo was badly fire-bombed during WWII).

 I particularly like the main dome under which the Travellers Help office sits, staffed by English-speaking experts who provide information on how to get from A to B.